sourcegraph/sourcegraph-public-snapshot/internal/codeintel/uploads/internal/commitgraph/README.md

 **Rule 1: If an index key is uploaded at a particular commit, that commit will consider it visible at depth 0**

-For our first example we'll start with a graph of a single commit B, and indices for both `I1` and `I2` have been uploaded for `B`.
+For our first example we'll start with a graph of a single commit B, and indexes for both `I1` and `I2` have been uploaded for `B`.
 According to our first rule both `I1` and `I2` are visible to B at depth 0.

 **Rule 2: An upload is visible to a commit at depth N + 1 if it's visible to its parent at depth N**